 - Sinister Minister: Head of a religious cult that worships Dracula.

 - Villainous Breakdown: Starts when he learns about Soma's power of dominance, and reaches its peak when you fight him.

 - White Hair, Black Heart: Has white hair, but beneath his polite appearance lies a man who wants to become the Dark Lord.
 The biggest act that lead to him being pegged as evil is stabbing Yoko.

 - Wrong Genre Savvy: Is convinced that being born on the same day makes him Dracula reincarnated.
 Not only is he not Dracula's reincarnation, Dawn of Sorrow reveals that he wasn't even the only person born that day.

 The true root of Dracula's power, and the embodiment of the evil and darkness in humanity's souls.
 It gets destroyed by Soma at the end of Aria of Sorrow, although its power still exists...

 - The Anti-God: Considering how it's the reason Dracula has been able to do much of anything and can choose other Dark Lords, it's probably safe to assume that Chaos is the real anti-God.

-- Eldritch Abomination: The source of Dracula's power, presumably representing all of humanity's evil.
+- Eldritch Abomination: The source of Dracula's power, representing all of humanity's evil.

-- Faustian Rebellion: He's the source of Dracula's power.
+- Faustian Rebellion: It's the source of Dracula's power.
 Soma's the reincarnation of Dracula, Soma kills him, do the math.

 Voiced by (Japanese): Yuka Shioyama